Amber Heard lawyers wrap up cross-examination of Johnny Depp

 The Texas-born Heard countersued, asking for $100 million and claiming she suffered "rampant physical violence and abuse" at his hands.

-Heard's lawyers pressed Depp extensively about his drug and alcohol use during his three days on the witness stand.
+Heard's attorneys have alleged that Depp would become a physically and sexually abusive "monster" when he was drunk or on drugs, and pressed him extensively about his drug and alcohol use during his three days of cross-examination on the witness stand.

-"If anyone had a problem with my drinking, at any time in my life, it was me," he said.
+"If anyone had a problem with my drinking, at any time in my life, it was me," Depp said.
 "The only person I've ever abused in my life is myself."

-Heard's lawyer Ben Rottenborn also sought to convince the seven-person jury hearing the case that the accusations against Depp pre-dated the Washington Post article.
+Heard's lawyer Ben Rottenborn also sought to convince the jury that the accusations against Depp pre-dated the Washington Post column that Heard wrote.

 Rottenborn noted that Heard had filed a temporary restraining order against Depp in Los Angeles in May 2016, citing abuse, and quoted headlines from a number of newspaper articles.